Jan Veselý: Partizan (2008–2011)

 In April 2008, he signed a multi-year deal with Serbian club Partizan.
 He won nine club trophies with the club, and also reached the 2009–10 Euroleague Final Four.
 In 2010, Veselý was presented the FIBA Europe Young Men's Player of the Year Award.

 Washington Wizards (2011–2014)

 Veselý was drafted in the first round by the Washington Wizards with the sixth overall pick in the 2011 NBA draft.
-After Flip Saunders was fired, Veselý saw more minutes on the court under new coach Randy Wittman, who also said that he wanted him to shoot the ball a bit more.
-On 9 April 2012, he recorded his first double-double, finishing the game with 11 points and 11 rebounds in a win over the Charlotte Bobcats.
-Veselý continued his success over the Bobcats on 23 April, when he posted a career-high 16 points on 8-8 shooting.
+After Flip Saunders was fired, Veselý saw more minutes on the court under new coach Randy Wittman, who also implored him to be more aggressive offensively.
+On April 9th, 2012, he recorded his first double-double, finishing the game with 11 points and 11 rebounds in a win over the Charlotte Bobcats.
+Veselý continued his success over the Bobcats on April 23rd, when he posted a career-high 16 points on 8-8 shooting.
 He averaged 4.7 points and 4.4 rebounds in his first NBA season.
-However, in his second season with the Wizards, he averaged just 2.5 points and 2.4 rebounds per game and while shooting just 31% from the free-throw line.
+However, in his second season with the Wizards, he averaged just 2.5 points and 2.4 rebounds per game, while shooting just 31% from the free-throw line.
+He continued to struggle in his third year with the Wizards.
+Playing in 33 games, he averaged 3.2 points and 3.4 rebounds per game, and shot only 27% from the free-throw line.